 What are potential investors going to ask me during an operational due diligence review?

 A comprehensive DDQ covers a wide range of topics, from assets under management to audited financial statements and investment strategies.
 One major area of focus is the fund’s IT and accompanying security policies and procedures.
 At Eze Castle, we frequently assist our hedge fund clients in completing DDQ questions on technology, and we often see the same types of questions popping up.
-So, to help you get started, we have compiled a list of some frequently asked DDQ questions and you can download the sample hedge fund DDQ list here.

 What are some common mistakes hedge fund managers make when it comes to technology?